elementary-Inc/blog/_posts/2021/2022-01-01-elementary-os-6-odin-released.md

 </figcaption>
 </figure>

+### Accessibility

-Another element of our approach to elementary OS is to ensure it's as inclusive as possible—meaning it's able to be used comfortably by anyone, including those with temporary or permanent accessibility needs.
+Another element of our approach to elementary OS is to ensure it's as inclusive as possible—meaning it's able to be used comfortably by anyone, including those with temporary, chronic, or permanent accessibility needs.
 As such, we've focused in our _Accessibility Features are Just Features_ efforts in OS 6.

 <figure class="card" markdown="1">
 ![Screenshot of the Universal Access indicator](/images/{{ page.slug }}/a11y-indicator.png){: width="750" height="343"}